Custom Search

 Temperament

+The Spinone has great strength and stamina, suited for hunting in all climates and on all terrains.
 Extremely intelligent, happy, upbeat and enthusiastic, the Spinone Italiano is a pleasant, easy-going breed.
-He is easily satisfied when treated as a member of the family.
+He is easily satisfied when treated as a lower-ranking member of his human pack family.
 Although serious when at work in the field, he definitely has a clownish side that is often quite entertaining.
-Never bossy or whiny (unless constantly ignored), this gentle soul loves children - those he knows and those he does not.
-Children must be taught to treat this wonderful dog with the love and respect he deserves.
+Never bossy or whiny, unless he does not see humans as pack leader, this gentle soul loves children, those he knows, and those he does not.
+Children must be taught how to display leadership skills.
 His great patience should never be taken for granted, for abuse is abuse, whether intentional or not.
 This breed gets along well with other animals, particularly enjoying the company of another dog.
-He wants to be with his people, whether that means at home or traveling, preferably in someone's lap!
+He wants to be with his people, whether that means at home or traveling.
 He is a quiet breed in general, but may occasionally howl along with a siren.
-Spinone is not a protection breed.
+The Spinone is not a protection breed.
 He is either unlikely to attack under any circumstance or would only do so if he or his family is directly threatened.
-He learns fast, but is sometimes a bit stubborn about performing.
-The Spinone has a mind of his own; feeling there should be a good reason for doing the task asked of him.
+He learns fast.
+If the dog does not see humans as ranking over him in the pack order, he can become stubborn.
+An intelligent hunter, the Spinone is aware of the difference between a real hunt and an exercise.
 For example, one breeder mentioned that his dog is perfectly willing to pick up downed birds, but he is reluctant to retrieve a training dummy.
-Nor does the breed perform in flashy style, instead being a slow, steady worker on the hunt or in the ring.
+Nor does the breed perform in flashy style; instead being a slow, steady worker on the hunt or in the ring.
 Sadly, many judges penalize this, expecting all dogs to work like a pointer (field) or a Border Collie (ring).
-Motivational training is the only way to go with this sensitive breed.
 The Spinone can be timid if not properly socialized.
+It responds well to motivational training.
+The coat protects it from the water and freezing temperatures of the swamp, casually going into cold, deep water.
+It is an excellent swimmer and a model retriever.

 Height, Weight